 Excess water on a solid winter cover or safety cover can weigh it down, causing damage or even complete cover failure.
 And if there are leaves on the cover, standing water will create a dark and murky "tea," which can cause a big mess if it ends up falling into the pool.
 It's best to remove this extra water with a submersible pool cover pump.

 If there is snow or ice present, just leave it be until it melts.
 We don't recommend attempting to remove it, as this can cause damage to your pool cover.

-2. Pull back the corner of your pool cover and check to the how your winterized pool water is doing.
+5. Pull back the corner of your pool cover and check how the water is doing.

 As part of your regular care routine on your winterized pool, visually inspect water levels in the pool at least once per month to make sure there's not a leak hiding somewhere.
 Undetected pool leaks and low water levels can cause a lot of problems in the winter, including damage to the pool cover or even the pool itself.
 If there is a leak, add water to maintain appropriate levels until you're able to locate and repair the leak.

 While you're looking under the cover, look at the visual condition of the water.
 If you notice any changes in color or signs of stains and scale, take a water sample for testing.